Create Kafka action

 New Kafka cluster

 There are many ways to create and host Kafka clusters.
-The Kafka action within Events & Actions is technology-agnostic.
-Regardless of how you host your instance, the Kafka action will connect.
+The Kafka Action in Events & Actions is technology‑agnostic.
+Regardless of where you host Kafka, the Kafka Action can connect.

-If you need guidance on creating a new Kafka cluster, read on.
+If you need guidance on creating a cluster, read on.

-Refer to Kafka Quick Start documentation to understand how to create a local Kafka cluster.
-Ensure to have the following information ready as you will need it to create a Kafka action:
+Use the Kafka Quick Start to create a local Kafka cluster.
+Have this information ready to create a Kafka Action:

 • Topic and key